Doris ‘Marilyn’ Pruitt | Obituaries#

 Family and friends are invited to attend a graveside service on Sunday, July 17, 2022, at 2:00 pm., at McKendree Chapel Cemetery in Keyesport, IL.

-The family would appreciate contributions to the Hospice in lieu of plants, flowers, and other gifts, as they will be traveling.
+The family would appreciate contributions to the Hospice in lieu of plants, flowers, and other gifts.

 Please visit www.assalleyfuneralhomes.com to share memories or offer condolences to the family.